JarlTheGamer/ThePortFolio/content/pages/index.md

     subtitle: >-
       Welcome to my website, a hub for showcasing my work and alot more.
-I will be making blogs every once in a while that you can read through with new games and new projects that I will be working no. Whether you are a good scripter or not, I have something that fits everyone's cup of tea!
+I will be making blogs every once in a while that you can read through with new games and new projects that I will be working on.
+Whether you are a good scripter or not, I have something that fits everyone's cup of tea!
     styles:
       self: